fictionco/fiction/@docs/overview/introduction/index.md

 A few key characteristics of Factor:

 - **(Really) Easy Plugins and Themes** - Work with a special architecture that allows you to add new functionality in seconds with plugins and themes to 'just work.'
-- **Server & App in One Environment** - Use a full stack system that combines everything you need from endpoints (auth, ssr) with a robust client-side app framework.
+- **Server & App in One Environment** - Use a full-stack system that combines everything you need from endpoints (auth, ssr) with a robust client-side app framework.
 This reduces the need for external APIs and simplifies your app's structure as you build advanced features.
 - **Javascript Focused** - JavaScript is the most popular and actively developed tool for the web.
 Life is much simpler when you only need to worry JavaScript and JavaScript-focused complementary frameworks (MongoDB, Vue, TypeScript, Webpack).
-- **Modern Portability and Scalability** - Use modern technology that allows applications to be massively easier to scale and work with in different environments.
+- **Modern Portability and Scalability** - Use modern technology that allows applications to be massively easier to scale and work within different environments.
 Do things that your friends building PHP apps can only dream of...
-- **Open-Source Focused (No SaaS)** - Use an architecture is designed to help you avoid the risks, costs and complication associated with external APIs and services.
+- **Open-Source Focused (No SaaS)** - Use an architecture is designed to help you avoid the risks, costs, and complication associated with external APIs and services.
 Build on an open-source stack and increase your chances of success in the long-term.

 Here is a comparison table to help you quickly see how things compare: